hongtao-argmin/hongtao-argmin.github.io/_pages/about.md

 <div style="margin-bottom: 1em;  font-size: 1em; text-align: justify">
   <span style="font-size: 1.2em;"> <img src="/images/bluecalendar.jpg" style="height: 36px; vertical-align: top;">   <strong>Oct 8</strong></span><br>
   Our work
   <a href="https://arxiv.org/abs/2411.08178" target="_blank"> <em>On Adapting Randomized Nyström Preconditioners to Accelerate Variational Image Reconstruction</em> </a> was accepted to IEEE Transactions on Computational Imaging!
 Many thanks to all collaborators.
+In this paper, we propose a novel technique for designing an on-the-fly preconditioner using only $\umA\uvx$.
+Moreover, we demonstrate how this preconditioner can be used to accelerate image reconstruction with wavelet, total variation (TV), and Hessian-Schatten norm regularizers.
 Our code is also coming soon.
 </div>